gfteix/sf_go_client/README.md

 # SF GO Client

-A simple client to interact with Salesforce API.
+A simple Salesforce API client.

 ## Initiating the client

 For now, only the password auth is supported.

-Make sure the following variables are defined:
+Make sure the following environment variables are defined

 ```
 USERNAME=